 In your verbal and written description you will need to demonstrate proper usage of weather terminology (e.g., cold front, trough, jet stream or jet streak, meridional, zonal, convergence, divergence, air mass type, etc.) and a proper logic behind describing what happened ("Why were overnight minimum temperatures so low?") or what will happen ("The maximum temperature on Tuesday will be rather low because...").
 Your analysis and forecast discussion must be consistent with the maps and the written narrative that you present.
-Some issues to consider; [a] are wind direction and speed statements consistent with what is shown on the SLP charts?, [b] are maximum and minimum temperature statements consistent with wind directions and cloud cover?, and [c] are precipitation accumulation statements consistent with the proximity to significant weather features such as a front, a low pressure system, an upper-level trough, and an upper-level jet stream or jet streak?
+Some issues to consider; [a] are wind direction and speed statements consistent with what is shown on the SLP charts?, [b] are maximum and minimum temperature statements consistent with the proximity to significant weather features such as a front, a low pressure system, an upper-level trough, and an upper-level jet stream or jet streak?
 One final point to consider, if the weather doesn't appear to behave according to expectations of the synoptic-scale weather features, is it possible that a more localized (mesoscale) effect caused the "strange" weather pattern that you have observed or are predicting to happen?